Gudiyarasu/HR-Attrition-report-/README.md

 To explore this HR Attrition Power BI report:

-1. Open the Power BI file `HR_Attrition_Report.pbix` using Power BI Desktop.
+1. Open the Power BI file `HR_Attrition.pbix` using Power BI Desktop.

-2. Interact with the dashboards to explore attrition insights and metrics.
+3. Interact with the dashboards to explore attrition insights and metrics.

 ## Data Sources